-Bread is extremely important element of Bulgarian tradition.
-In Dobrudzha is produced every fifth bread on Bulgarians' table.
-Prosphora seal is one of the objects related to the making, design and decoration of the bread in order to acquire the power of a festive, ritual bread treated with utmost respect.
-The prosphora seal sanctifies the bread in order to make it a part of the Holy Liturgy.
-The participants will touch a prosphora seal to feel the material, relief and size and will make of clay imprint of prosphora seal.
+The last destination of the itinerary is Ethnographic House, which was built in 1860.
+The house belonged to Dimitar Drumev - a rich grain merchant - whose heirs donated it to the Regional Museum of History in Dobrich.
+Here visitors will be introduced to specific items called prosphorae stamps These are wooden seals for ritual breads, which are sacred in the Christian religion.
+The bread sealed with it is called "prosphorion" (it comes from the ancient Greek language and means "offering").
+Bread is extremely important element of the Bulgarian tradition.
+In Dobrudzha is produced every fifth bread on the table of Bulgarians.
+Prosphora seal is one of the objects related to the making, design and decoration of the bread in order to acquire the power of festive, ritual bread treated with utmost respect.
+The prosphora seal consecrates the bread to make it part of the Holy liturgy.
+Participants will touch the prosphora stamp to feel the material, relief and size and will make with it an imprint on clay.